 A key component of the learning will also be developing networks with local palliative care providers that may assist you in your own practice when providing care to people with life-limiting illness.

 In addition to the experiential learning in a palliative care specialist service, you will be supported to implement a planned activity within your own workplace within three months of completing the placement.
-Furthermore, you will be invited to participate in post placement support activities that are available within your state or territory.
+The planned activity will be shared within the PEPA Community of Practice page within this website.
+The sharing of your learning and story is important to inspiring other generalist health care professionals like you to learn more about palliative care to support patients in your care.